Shamrock Co-operative Homes Inc.

 Other features include an accessible playground and community centre, flower boxes that are wheelchair accessible and sidewalks with curbs cut throughout the co-op.

-In 1992, Shamrock won the CMHC Housing Award for concept and design, and also the Jim McDonald Award for social change by making 19 of its units and the apartment ground floor totally wheelchair accessible, as well as providing 24 hour attendant care support services.
+In 1992, Shamrock won the CMHC Housing Award for concept and design, and also the Jim McDonald Award for social change by making 19 of its units and the apartment ground floor totally wheelchair accessible.

 The Neighbourhood you've been looking for